 See also the cookware products of Oigen

-In contrast to Oigen, Itchu-do Company was established by in 2009.
-Of course, the craftmen produce the cast iron kyusu, but the designer Nakamura Yoshitaka develops the design before.
+In contrast to Oigen, Itchu-do Company was established in 2009.
+Of course, the craftmen produce the cast iron kyusu, but the designer Nakamura Yoshitaka develops the design.
 So the Itchu-do’s products are really polished.

 When you get a traditional Japanese cast iron teapot, how about Japanese yunomi (tea cup)?